 The wall sit exercise, also known as a wall squat, is a tried and true example of an effective, low-impact exercise that is beneficial to your overall body core strength, but you primarily perform a wall sit to strengthen your quadriceps.

 Essentially, you use your body to create the two right angles: One right angle is formed at the hips (waist), and one right angle at the knees.
 The wall comes into play because it makes these two right angles possible (gravity and all).

 If you’re looking to add this to your workout routine, it’s important that you understand the proper form.
-To perform a wall sit, you should start by standing about two feet away from a wall—and your back should be against the wall—then rest your back against the wall with your feet shoulder-width apart and just slightly out from the wall.
+To perform a wall sit workout, you should start by standing about two feet away from a wall-and your back should be against the wall-then rest your back against the wall with your feet shoulder-width apart and just slightly out from the wall.
 Next, slide your back down the wall until your hips and your knees are bent at 90-degree angles in a sitting position.
 This is almost like holding a squat position but against the wall.